Knar33/Whats-in-my-bar/readme.txt

         g: search by glass

-return list of cocktails that contain one or more of the ingredients, plus one or more additional ingredients that the user doesn't have
+(maybe later) return list of cocktails that contain one or more of the ingredients, plus one or more additional ingredients that the user doesn't have